airpair/authoring-guide/post.md

 ## 4 Getting reviews and publishing

-### 4.1 Who should and shouldn't review
+### 4.1 Who should review

-The people reviewing your post should have enough technical knowledge on your subject matter compehend the accuracy of your post and formulate genuine feedback and insight.
+People reviewing your post should have sufficient technical knowledge to compehend the accuracy of your post and formulate genuine feedback and insight.

-If your topic is broad, it's possible enough community peers will review your post without effort on your end.
-If you don't have enough reviews you can tweet asking the public to look at your post.
-If you topic is niche, you may have do some email outreach to other bloggers coming up in google around your topic subject matter.
+If your topic is broad, enough community members will likely review without any action.
+If you don't get enough reviews you can tweet to the public to look at your post.
+If your topic is niche, you may need to perform outreach and ask subject matter experts outside the AirPair community to review your post.

-** Tip ** Email outreach on the topic of sharing high quality work is a very powerful way of personal networking and very beneficial to growing our community.

-Do not ask friends to review your post unless they are also an expert on your posts topic.
+Do not ask friends to review unless they are also an expert on your topic.

-Ratings are the community's way of acknowledging exceptional contributions.
-Consistent and fair ratings is a plaform priority.
-We have and will continue to remove posts and ban users gaming ratings in any way.
+Ratings are how the community acknowledges exceptional work.
+We will remove posts and ban authors that try to game ratings in any way.

+** Tip ** Researching and emailing others blogging on similar topics is a very powerful way of networking and very beneficial to growing our community.

 ### 4.2 When to publish

-You can self publish once you have 3 or more reviews with an average of 4/5 stars or more.
+You can self publish with 3 or more reviews with an average of 4/5 stars or more.

-**Tip** Once you think your post is complete and ready to go live, step away for 2 days leaving your post in review, befire coming back and reading one more time from start to end.
-You'll almost always spot something you want to improve before pulling the trigger.
+**Tip** Once you feel ready to push it live, we recommend to step away for 2 days leaving your post in review, before coming back for one final start to end read.
+You'll almost always spot one or two things you wish to improve before pulling the trigger.

 <!-- ## ?
 Git Publishing -->